antocreo/VR_voice_Control_MASTER/README.md

 ####### Xcode version 6.1.1

 It hasn’t been tested for previous versions or other platforms.
+Download or clone and place the main folder into OF myApps.
+It should work anywhere as long as the OF_PATH is ../../..

-The easier way is creating a new project with ‘project generator’ and adding the following addons.
+If oyu have problems, the easier way is creating a new project with ‘project generator’ and adding the following addons.
+Then substitute the files contained in src folder.
+Eventually you might need to delete your previous ofApp.cpp/h and use src testApp.cpp/h.

 ###### Addons
  * ofxLeapMotion2